yegor256/blog/_drafts/wring.md

 Property `ignore` must have an array of strings.
 Each item is a matching pattern.
 I can use a text or a regular expression.
 By default it's a text.
 If exactly the same text will be found in a notification, it will be ignored.
-To use a regular expression, I wrap it in slashes.
-Just like in the example.
+To use a regular expression, I need to wrap it in slashes (for example `/[a-z]+/`).
 You may skip that property and just specify this JSON:

 {% highlight json %}
 {
   "class": "io.wring.agents.github.AgGithub",
-  "token": "your personal access token"
+  "token": "your-personal-access-token"
 }
 {% endhighlight %}